numaproj/numaflow-python/examples/developer_guide/README.md

 This example is for numaflow-python contributors/developers.
 The example includes how to use your branch to build the UDF image to test your code change before submitting a PR.

-1. Install poetry before starting your test.
+1. Install [Poetry](https://python-poetry.org/docs/) before starting your test.
 Make sure you have the correct python version.
 2. Push your code change to your branch.
 3. Update the `pynumaflow` in `pyproject.tomal` file with your (forked) repo url and your branch name.
 For example, `pynumaflow = {git = "https://github.com/chromevoid/numaflow-python", rev = "test-branch"}`
 4. Run `poetry update -vv` from this `developer_guide` folder.
 You should get a `poetry.lock` file.